Overview

 SH-8 Moscow to Troy Traffic Study

-After reviewing crash data, potential new alignments, initial traffic analysis and public input, ITD has redefined the scope of the study needed on State Highway 8 from Moscow to Troy.
+After reviewing crash data, potential new alignments, initial traffic analysis and public input, ITD redefined the scope of the study needed on State Highway 8 from Moscow to Troy.
 At this time, the challenges and likely solutions to transportation issues on this highway are less robust than previously anticipated.
-The department will continue to pursue improving safety and traffic flow on SH-8 but will follow a more tailored process to determine those solutions.
+The department continues to pursue improving safety and traffic flow on SH-8 but will follow a more tailored process to determine those solutions.

 What’s next for SH-8?